Low Cholesterol Diet

 Our independent review of this unique method for losing weight; it is healthy?
 Safe?
 Effective?
 We have the answers.

-Think a diet filled with popcorn is your ticket to weight loss success?
+Is a diet filled with popcorn your ticket to weight loss success?
 This fad diet is filled with lots of things, but mostly bad things, and certainly isn't a ticket to weight loss success.

 It's generous in dietary fiber at 0.9 grams per cup.